-IB Art Design HL is a two-year, accelerated course that requires students to complete studio work plus research workbooks.
+IB Art Design SL/ HL are two-year, accelerated courses that require students to complete studio work plus research workbooks.
 The course is designed for students specializing in the visual arts with creative and imaginative abilities and who may pursue the visual arts at a college or university.
 Students are required to commit time outside of school to both their research workbooks and studio projects.
 Junior to senior year, students will be required to complete works for their portfolios, which are individually theme related.
 The course culminates with a senior gallery night to display student work at the end of the two years.